 Briana Abrahms, PI

-Briana is an Assistant Professor in the University of Washington Department of Biology and Center for Ecosystem Sentinels, with broad interests in behavioral ecology, global change biology, and conservation.
+Briana is an Assistant Professor and Boersma Endowed Chair in Natural History and Conservation in the University of Washington Department of Biology and Center for Ecosystem Sentinels, with broad interests in behavioral ecology, global change biology, and conservation.
 Her research focuses on studying the effects of environmental variability and change on wildlife populations, particularly through the lens of animal movement and behavior.
 She has a B.S. in physics from Brandeis University and a Ph.D. in ecology from the University of California-Berkeley’s Department of Environmental Science, Policy and Management.
 Prior to joining the UW she was a Postdoctoral Researcher and Presidential Management Fellow in the Climate and Ecosystems Group at NOAA’s Southwest Fisheries Science Center.
+Read more about Dr. Abrahms' background and field projects in this UW Magazine article.

 Email: abrahms [at] uw.edu